Zehelein/pg-transactional-outbox/lib/README.md

   const logger = getDefaultLogger('outbox');

-  // Configuration settings for the replication and inbox table configurations const config: ReplicationConfig = {
+  // Configuration settings for the replication and inbox table configurations
-    outboxOrInbox: 'inbox',

   // This configuration is used to start a transaction that locks and updates
-    // the row in the inbox table that was found from the WAL log.
+  // the row in the inbox table that was found from the inbox table.
 This connection
   // will also be used in the message handler so every select and data change is
   // part of the same database transaction.
 The inbox database row is then
-    // marked as "processed" when everything went fine.
+  // marked as "processed" when everything went fine. const dbHandlerConfig = {
-    dbHandlerConfig: {
     host: 'localhost',
     port: 5432,
-      user: 'db_login_inbox',
+    user: 'db_inbox_handler',
-      password: 'db_login_inbox_password',
+    password: 'db_inbox_handler_password',
     database: 'pg_transactional_inbox',
-    },
+  };
   // Configure the replication role to receive notifications when a new inbox
   // row was added to the inbox table.
 This role must have the replication
   // permission.
-    dbListenerConfig: {
+  const dbListenerConfig = {
     host: 'localhost',
     port: 5432,
-      user: 'db_inbox',
+    user: 'db_inbox_listener',
-      password: 'db_inbox_password',
+    password: 'db_inbox_listener_password',
     database: 'pg_transactional_inbox',
-    },
+  };
-    settings: {
+  const baseSettings = {
     dbSchema: 'public',
     dbTable: 'outbox',
+  };
+  const replicationConfig: ReplicationConfig = {
+    outboxOrInbox: 'inbox',
+    dbHandlerConfig,
+    dbListenerConfig,
+    settings: {
+      ...baseSettings,
       postgresPub: 'pg_transactional_inbox_pub',
       postgresSlot: 'pg_transactional_outbox_slot',
     },
   };
+  const pollingConfig: PollingConfig = {
+    outboxOrInbox: 'inbox',
+    dbListenerConfig,
+    settings: {
+      ...baseSettings,
+      nextMessagesBatchSize: 5,
+      nextMessagesFunctionName: 'next_inbox_messages',
+      nextMessagesPollingInterval: 250,
+    },
+  };

-  // Create the database pool to store the incoming inbox messages const pool = new Pool(config.dbHandlerConfig);
+  // Create the database pool to store the incoming inbox messages const pool = new Pool(replicationConfig.dbHandlerConfig);
   pool.on('error', (err) => {
     logger.error(ensureExtendedError(err, 'DB_ERROR'), 'PostgreSQL pool error');
   });

-  // Initialize the inbox message storage to store incoming messages in the inbox const storeInboxMessage = initializeMessageStorage(config, logger);
+  // Initialize the inbox message storage to store incoming messages in the inbox const storeInboxMessage = initializeMessageStorage(replicationConfig, logger);

   // Initialize the message receiver e.g. based on RabbitMQ
   // In the simplest scenario use the inter process communication: